 I didn’t want my readers to have that experience, so my book is full of faith and hope.
 Yes, bad things happen to good people, and bad things happened to me…but my story is about determination and hope and the power of God in my life and the lives of the girls who came through the doors of The House of Hope.

-Interview by: Katheryn Mattingly, Inspire member and author of Benjamin and Fractured Hearts.
+Interview by: Katheryn Mattingly, author of Benjamin and Fractured Hearts.

 Kathryn Mattingly has always had a passion for writing.
 Her short fiction pieces have received recognition for excellence in Writer’s Digest Award Winning Stories, Mind Trips Unlimited, Beacons of Tomorrow and Internationally Yours: Prize Winning Stories.
 Her work has appeared in 8 different anthologies, Dark Discoveries magazine, and The Possibility Place.
 Kathryn’s debut novel, Benjamin, was a New Century Quarterly Finalist.
 Ms. Mattingly’s short story collection, Fractured Hearts, was released this January 2014.
 Her second novel, Journey, will be out in November.
 She currently teaches Creative Writing at a local college and is a reader/judge for the Pacific NW Writer’s annual literary contest.
 Kathryn is inspired by real-life events and places she has lived or traveled.
 She currently resides in Northern California.